PlanB-Network/bitcoin-educational-content/courses/btcpayserver/en.md

 ### Example

-Start by clicking on “Create your store. “
+Start by clicking on "Create your store".

 ![image](assets/en/9.png)

 This will create your first Home and dashboard for using BTCPay server.

-(1) After clicking “Create your store,” BTCPay Server will require you to name the store; this can be anything useful to you.
+(1) After clicking "Create your store", BTCPay Server will require you to name the store; this can be anything useful to you.

 ![image](assets/en/10.png)